 We have a track record of delivering rapid and profitable growth, enabled by our unique business model and technology platform.
 For the year ended December 31, 2020, we generated \$584.8 million of revenue, representing a 43.3% increase over the \$408.0 million of revenue that we generated for the year ended December 31, 2019.
 This translated to net income of \$10.6 million for the year ended December 31, 2020, a decrease of 40.7% over the \$17.8 million of net income we generated for the year ended December 31, 2019.
-We also generated \$58.1 million of Adjusted EBITDA(1) for the year ended December 31, 2019, (a) EBITDA generated for the year ended December 31, 2019.(1)
+We also generated \$58.1 million of Adjusted EBITDA(1) for the year ended December 31, 2020, representing a 35.3% increase over the \$42.9 million of Adjusted EBITDA generated for the year ended December 31, 2019.(1)

-(1) "Adjusted EBITDA" is a non-GAAP financial measure that we present in this prospectus to supplement the financial information we present on a GAAP basis.
+^{(1) &}quot;Adjusted EBITDA" is a non-GAAP financial measure that we present in this prospectus to supplement the financial information we present on a GAAP basis.
 For a reconciliation of Adjusted EBITDA to the most directly comparable financial measure calculated and presented in accordance with GAAP, see "Management's discussion and analysis of financial condition and results of operations-Key business and operating metrics."